-Methods and Assumptions Used to Determine Contribution Rates:

-Actuarial Cost Method Entry Age Normal

-Inflation 2.50%

-Salary Increases 3.5% to 11.5% including inflation

-Discount Rate 2.00%

-All administrative expenses are paid through the Pension Trust and accounted for under

-Administrative expenses reporting requirements under GASB Statement No. 68.
+Methods and Assumptions Used to Detern ine Contribution Rates: Actuarial Cost Method Entry Age Normal Inflation 2.50% Salary Increases 3.5% to 11.5% including inflation Discount Rate 1.84% Administrative expenses All administrative expenses are paid through the Pension Trust and accounted for under reporting requirements Administrative expenses under GASB Statement No. 68.
+Mortality: Service Retirees 2019 Municipal Retirees of Texas Mortality Tables.

-Mortality:

-Service Retirees 2019 Municipal Retirees of Texas Mortality Tables.
 The rates are projected on a fully generational basis with scale UMP.

-2019 Municipal Retirees of Texas Mortality Table with a 4 year set-forward for males and a 3 year set-forward for females.
-In addition, a 3.5% and 3% minimum mortality rate will be applied to reflect the impairment for younger members who become disabled for males and females, respectively.
+2019 Municipal Retirees of Texas Mortality Table with a 4 year set-forward for males and a 3 year set-forward Disabled Retirees for females.
+In addition, a 3.5% and 3% minimum mortality rate will be applied to reflect the impairment for Disabled Reffices younger members who become disabled for males and females, respectively.
 The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements subject to the floor.
+Other Information: The discount rate was based on the Fidelity Index's "20-Year Municipal GO AA Index" rate as of December 31, Notes 2020.
+The actuarial assumptions used in the December 31, 2020 valuation were based on the results of an actuarial experience study for the period December 31, 2014 to December 31, 2018.